-I see this less frequently than in years past, but it’s still happening all across America.
-Parents are graduating preschool age children into booster seats too quickly.
+It’s still happening all across America.
+Parents are graduating preschool-age children into booster seats too quickly.
 The problem is, it’s not a “graduation”.
 It’s a demotion in safety.
 And it’s putting young children at risk for serious and possibly fatal injuries in a crash.

-Here are some of the main reasons why 3-year-olds (and even many 4-year-olds) have no business riding in a booster seat in the car:
+These are the main reasons why 3-year-olds (and even many 4-year-olds) have no business riding in a booster seat:

-- Even though some booster seats are rated down to 30 lbs., it is generally accepted that children under 40 lbs. are best protected in a seat with a 5-pt harness
+- Even though some booster seats are rated down to 30 lbs., safety experts agree that children under 40 lbs. are best protected in a seat with a 5-point harness.

-- Many booster seats do not position the seatbelt optimally on the body of an average 3-or-4-year-old which could lead to internal injuries in a crash
+- Some booster seats do not position the seatbelt appropriately on the small body of an average 3-or-4-year-old, which could lead to internal injuries sustained in a crash

-- Many boosters seats have a seating depth (front-to-back) that is too deep for the shorter legs of a younger child.
-If the child has to slouch or scoot forward to bend his/her knees over the edge of the booster, that will promote poor seatbelt fit which increases injury risk.
+- Many boosters are not designed to accommodate the shorter legs of a younger child.
+If the child has to slouch or scoot forward to bend his/her knees over the edge of the booster, that changes the placement of the seatbelt which increases injury risk.

 - Having a 3-year-old in a booster is illegal in some states (like New York), although there may be exemptions